Optimal investment for participating insurance contracts under VaR-Regulation: Numerical examples

 \section{Numerical examples}

-We assume that the equity holder's utility function is given by $U(x):=x^{1-\gamma}/(1-\gamma)$ with $\gamma=0.5$.
+We assume that the insurer's utility function is given by $U(x):=x^{1-\gamma}/(1-\gamma)$ with $\gamma=0.5$.
 For the full protection case, we assume that $ U_{lo}(x)=\eta U(-x)$.
 The market coefficients are $ \mu = 0.05; r = 0.03; \sigma = 0.3. $ The contract has a maturity $T = 10$ and the total contribution (i.e., the initial capital) is fixed with $X_0 = 100$.
-The guarantee is given by $L_T = 50 e^{g T}$, where the guarantee interest rate is $g=0.02$.
-Below we look at the investment behavior of the reference portfolio decided by the insurer in order to maximize his expected terminal utility with and without regulations.
+The guarantee is given by $L_T = \alpha X_0 e^{g T}$, where the guaranteed interest rate is $g=0.02$.
+Note that the threshold where the participation bonus kicks in $\wt{L}_T=L_T/\alpha=X_0 e^{g T}$ is now fixed and independent of the participation rate in the comparative analysis below.
+For simplicity we do not consider mortality risk.
+Below we look at the investment behavior of the reference portfolio decided by the insurer in order to maximize its expected terminal utility with and without regulations.
 Note that constant proportion portfolio insurance (CPPI) strategies can be considered as a possible benchmark for comparative analysis, see \cite{Lin2017}.
-We emphasize that the CPPI strategies are not optimal and provide less expected utility for the insurer.
-For an analytic discussion, it may be useful to compare the insurer's strategy with the Merton strategy which maximizes the insurer's utility of the total wealth of the company without distinguishing between equity and policyholders starting with the same total initial endowment.
+We emphasize that CPPI strategies are not optimal and provide less expected utility for the insurer.
+For an analytic discussion, it may therefore be useful to compare the insurer's strategy with the Merton strategy which maximizes the insurer's utility of the total wealth of the company without distinguishing between the equity and policyholders starting with the same total initial endowment.